Algebraic derivation of the Energy Eigenvalues for the quantum oscillator defined on the Sphere and the Hyperbolic plane: Quadratic Poisson Algebra

 and this implies

 Thus K is a polynomial of degree 6 in the momenta.
 Since the Hamiltonian H also satisfies relations (\ref{eq:2.5}) we can expect K to be a polynomial in H and we write

-where $k_0, k_1, k_2$ and $k_3$ are constants.
-Note that (\ref{eq:2.7}) together with (\ref{eq:2.6}) represents a polynomial relation between the integrals H, A, B and C in agreement with the fact that the integral of motion C is not independent from the integrals H, A and B. Therefore the integrals of motion of a quadratically superintegrable two dimensional system close a constrained classical quadratic Poisson algebra (\ref{eq:2.4}), corresponding to a Casimir equal to at most a cubic function of the Hamiltonian (\ref{eq:2.7}).
+where $k_0$, $k_1$, $k_2$ and $k_3$ are constants.
+Note that (\ref{eq:2.7}) together with (\ref{eq:2.6}) represents a polynomial relation between the integrals $H$, $A$, $B$ and $C$ in agreement with the fact that the integral of motion $C$ is not independent from the integrals $H$, $A$ and $B$.
+Therefore the integrals of motion of a quadratically superintegrable two dimensional system close to form the quadratic Poisson algebra (\ref{eq:2.4}), corresponding to a Casimir equal to at most a cubic function of the Hamiltonian (\ref{eq:2.7}).